kakrusch/docana-project-luka/README.md

 ### Nearest Neighbors

 In a first exploratory step, we generated the Nearest Neighbors of each word for each subreddit, the first five of each given in the table below.
-This revealed that while "okay", "ok" and "Ok" had generated embeddings that would be expected from versions of Ok, the other three spellings did not generate the most reliable vectors.
+This revealed that while `okay`, `ok` and `Ok` had generated embeddings that would be expected from versions of Ok, the other three spellings did not generate the most reliable vectors.
 This can be seen by the most common words being rather unique, likely due to the relatively small sample size.
 However, we still took them into account in the successive analysis, to see if we could discover some pattern.

 | Subreddit  | Words in Common from 10 most similar      |
 |----------------|-----------------------------------------|